awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-to-disable.md

 # AWS Foundational Best Practices controls that you might want to disable<a name="securityhub-standards-fsbp-to-disable"></a>

-To save on the cost of AWS Config, you can disable recording of global resources in all but one Region, and then disable these controls that deal with global resources in all Regions except for the Region that runs global recording\.
+To save on the cost of AWS Config, you can disable recording of global resources in all but one Region\.
+When do you this, Security Hub will still run security checks in all Regions where controls are enabled and will charge you based on the number of checks per account per Region\.
+Accordingly, to save on the cost of Security Hub, disable the following controls that deal with global resources in all Regions except the Region that records global resources:
 + [\[IAM\.1\] IAM policies should not allow full "\*" administrative privileges](securityhub-standards-fsbp-controls.md#fsbp-iam-1)
 + [\[IAM\.2\] IAM users should not have IAM policies attached](securityhub-standards-fsbp-controls.md#fsbp-iam-2)
 + [\[IAM\.3\] IAM users' access keys should be rotated every 90 days or less](securityhub-standards-fsbp-controls.md#fsbp-iam-3)